 A BFA graduate of Marymount College, Isis has a passion for art and has photographed extensively in New York City and around the world.
 Isis was awarded a full scholarship to study at the Marangoni Studio in Florence, Italy.
 Her combined interest in economics, art and activism has led to her current position as the Financial Director at Democracy Now!
 In addition to her recent work as the photographer of "One Day in the Life of Democracy Now!" in Clamor Magazine (May/June 2004, Issue 26) and as curator of the Independent Media Photojournalism Exhibition at Gigantic Artspace (August 2004), Isis’s work has been featured in both solo and group exhibitions.

-Nermeen Shaikh worked in research and non-governmental organizations before joining Democracy Now!
-She has an M.Phil. from Cambridge University and is the author of The Present as History: Critical Perspectives on Global Power (Columbia University Press).
+Nermeen Shaikh is a producer and co-host of Democracy Now!
+Nermeen has previously worked in research and non-governmental organizations and has an M.Phil. from Cambridge University.
+She is the author of The Present as History: Critical Perspectives on Global Power (Columbia University Press).
 You can watch her TEDx talk here.